Error-331/code_tests/docs/bible/links.md

 Go Quickly - December 30 (If you are wasting your time with other things while sinners are going to hell, please get on your knees before the Lord and ask God to give you a love that will swallow your fears);

 Today, if you Hear His Voice - December 31 (We must plead, exhort, and encourage them with a sense of overwhelming urgency to get right with God by repenting and trusting in Jesus);

+## Anchor For My Soul

+Wonderful Gift - January 1 (God does not condemn us in our sin; he liberates us in his love);